Koç School: Notable alumni

 Koç School Alumni Association offers several activities for the alumni including homecomings, Summer Picnic at campus, Winter Reunion in Istanbul, and Reunions in Boston, New York and London.

 Elementary school

 The elementary school was founded in 1998.
 It was established in order to adapt to the change in the Turkish education system.
 Education is, again, bilingual in English and Turkish across all grades.
 Students are taught English language from the earliest years.
 In Grade 4 and 5 students take extra Science and Maths classes which are taught in English.
 Starting from the sixth year Science and Math classes are taught in English.

 Graduates of the elementary school have the right to continue their education at the high school after taking an exam to skip the preparation year.
-If they score over 55% in this exam, they are automatically enrolled in 9th grade of the high school.
-If they score below 55%, they have to study 1 year of extensive English preparation.